infsci2711/MultiDBs-KeywordSearchR-Server/README.md

 This means that your mysql is only available to localhost (the server machine), not open to public.
 Otherwise, it should be "0t0  TCP *:3306 (LISTEN)".

-To make the mysql 3306 port public accessible, follow these commands:
+To make the mysql 3306 port public accessible, follow these commands in the terminal:

 (1)
 sudo nano /etc/mysql/my.cnf